Generic name: tolbutamide [ tole-BUE-ta-mide ]

 Avoid drinking alcohol.
 It lowers blood sugar and may interfere with your diabetes treatment.

-Avoid exposure to sunlight or tanning beds.
-Tolbutamide can make you sunburn more easily.
+Tolbutamide could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 Tolbutamide side effects

 Get emergency medical help if you have signs of an allergic reaction (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).